10 Surprising Celebrities Who You Didn’t Know Started on Broadway

-Celebrities like Sarah Jessica Parker and Meryl Streep might be synonymous with high-profile, big-budget television shows and movies, but back in the day, they were struggling actors who landed their big break on Broadway.
-The medium proved so fruitful that even pop stars like Nick Jonas and Ariana Grande started on the stage.
+Celebrities such as Sarah Jessica Parker and Meryl Streep might be synonymous with high-profile, big-budget television shows and movies, but back in the day, they were struggling actors who landed their big break on Broadway.
+The medium proved so fruitful that even pop stars such as Nick Jonas and Ariana Grande started on the stage.

 MORE: 31 Celebrities Who Have Shockingly Good Singing Voices